 From basic visualization of finished work the by means of histograms to advanced charts for cycle time and throughput forecasting such as Monte Carlo Simulations and Scatter plot, you can rely on a powerhouse of analytics to aid you in achieving continuous improvement.

 If what you’ve read so far has convinced you to make a transition to Kanbanize, we encourage you to check out our product knowledge base.
 There you will find an extensive archive of feature tutorials and explanations.

 You will be relieved to hear that transitioning from Asana to Kanbanize is not a difficult task.
 Regarding Kanban features the platforms have quite a few similarities as you are already aware.
 This comes true for some major terms from the two platforms glossaries as well.

 Here are some of the most fundamental features existing in both Kanbanize and Asana:

 When you decide to make the transition, there are a few steps that you need to follow:

 Creating a trial account takes less than a minute.
 To get you up to speed quickly, we have prepared an interactive onboarding with various tutorials that will make you feel at home very quickly.
 Follow them and recreate your familiar process steps in Kanbanize.
-All that remains is to invite your team and import your projects from Asana.
+All that remains is to invite your team and from Asana.